-ES.5.7 Environmental Justice
+ES.5.2.5 Environmental Justice

-The potential for the proposed Project and Alternatives to cause disproportionately high and adverse human health and environmental effects on low-income and minority populations is discussed in the Environmental Justice analysis in the Recirculated Draft EIR (Chapter 6).
-The proposed Project and the Reduced Project Alternative would result in disproportionate effects on minority and low-income populations as a result of significant unavoidable impacts related to Aesthetics, Air Quality, Cultural Resources, and Noise.
-Significant impacts related to biology, greenhouse gases, land use, public services, and water resources would either be reduced through mitigation, or would not fall on human populations, or would not fall disproportionately on minority and low-income populations.
+The potential for the proposed Project and Alternatives to cause disproportionately high and adverse human health and environmental effects on low-income and minority populations is discussed in the Environmental Justice analysis (Chapter 6).
+The proposed Project and the Reduced Project Alternative would result in disproportionate effects on minority and low-income populations as a result of significant unavoidable impacts related to Aesthetics, Cultural Resources, and Noise.
+Significant impacts related to air quality, biology, greenhouse gases, land use, public services, and water resources would either be reduced through mitigation, or would not fall on human populations, or would not fall disproportionately on minority and low-income populations.